toa-io/toa/extensions/configuration/readme.md

 ## Operation Context

-Component Configuration values are available as a well-known operation context extension `configuration`.
+Configuration Value is available as a well-known operation context extension `configuration`.

 ### Usage: node